 - take on board and implement feedback from the art lead by making appropriate changes to the artwork you've produced

-- report progress to your manager/lead artist on a regular basis
+- report progress to your manager or the lead artist on a regular basis

 - work to deadlines to help the team to produce the game efficiently and in line with the required schedule